tomduck/pandoc-xnos/README.md

 pandocfiltering 0.1
 ===================

 *pandocfiltering* provides constants and functions to be used in tandem with the [pandocfilters] module.
-It was written for use by the pandoc-[fignos]/[eqnos]/[tablenos] filters but may be of interest to others.
+It was written to support the pandoc-[fignos]/[eqnos]/[tablenos] filters but may be of interest to others.
 It is available for installation from [pypi].

 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].